 And why not?
 Kauaʻi, nicknamed the “The Garden Island,” is as lush and dramatic as it gets.
 It’s the oldest inhabited island in the chain – about 4 or 5 million years old – and Mother Nature has done her beautiful work.
 The heavily-eroded Nāpali Coast on Kauaʻi’s north shore is absolutely spectacular, with tall, jagged peaks and sprawling jungle-filled valleys.
 Waimea Canyon on the west side is called “The Grand Canyon of the Pacific,” 10 miles long and more than 3,000 feet deep.
 Countless movies have been filmed on the island.
 The capacity for outdoor adventure and the amount of scenic, natural beauty available on Kauaʻi is extraordinary.
-(For more, see our complete Kauaʻi overview.)
+(For more, see our list of 19 most popular sights and destinations on Kauaʻi and of course our complete Kauaʻi overview.)

 Recommended minimum stay: 4 days